marl/openl3/docs/tutorial.rst

 Beginning with version 0.4.0, OpenL3 also provides support for computing audio features using Librosa, which offers you flexibility and allows you to precompute or parallelize your computations across multiple CPUs.

-Contrary to the Kapre frontend, the Librosa frontend is not included inside the model.
+Contrary to the Kapre frontend, the Librosa frontend is not included as part of the neural network model.
 Instead the Keras model takes either linear or mel spectrograms (according to the input representation chosen).
 OpenL3's high-level interfaces still work the same though, it just changes the mechanics of how features are calculated under the hood.

-This also decouples the feature extraction, which consists of specialized audio code that may not export well, from the standard convolutional and fully-connected layers that comprise the rest of OpenL3, making it easier to port the model into new environments.
+This also decouples the feature extraction, which consists of specialized audio code that may not export well (e.g., to ONNX), from the standard convolutional and fully-connected layers that comprise the rest of OpenL3, making it easier to port the model to other neural network frameworks.

 .. code-block:: python